ChannyHong/cctv-mask-detector/README.md

 Let's first make a directory wherein we'll save the annotated footage.

 ```
-mkdir annotated_footage
+mkdir annotated_footages
 ```
 Now, let's run the script.

 ```
 python cctv_mask_detector.py \
 --detector_model_path=models/detector.pt \
---footage_path=footage/example.mp4 \
+--footage_path=footages/channy_in.mp4 \
---output_path=annotated_footage/annotated_channy_in.mp4
+--output_path=annotated_footages/annotated_channy_in.mp4
 ```

-The annotated vidoes should now be in the 'annotated_footage' folder.
+The annotated vidoes should now be in the 'annotated_footages' folder.
 Here's what I have:

 ![](images/annotated_channy_in.gif)